-We expect that the impact of COVID-19 on general economic activity will negatively impact our premium volumes.
-We began to experience this impact in March 2020 and expect it to persist and be more significant in the second quarter of 2020.
-We also expect this impact will further persist for the remainder of 2020 and beyond, but the degree of the impact will depend on the extent and duration of the economic contraction.
-As a result of the anticipated impact of the pandemic on our earned premiums, we expect an increase in our underwriting expense ratio in the near term.
+We expect that the impact of COVID-19 on general economic activity may continue to negatively impact our premium volumes.
+We have experienced this impact in the first half of 2020 and this impact may further persist for the remainder of 2020, but the degree of the impact will depend on the extent and duration of the economic contraction.
+As a result of the anticipated impact of the pandemic on our earned premiums, our underwriting expense ratio may increase in the near term.